MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 ![Embedded web page widget](_img/embedded-web-page-widget.png)

 > [!NOTE]
-> **Feature availability:** You can access this widget from Team Services or TFS 2017 or later version.
+> **Feature availability:** You can access this widget from VSTS or TFS 2017 or later version.

 Adds a configurable tile to display the contents of a web page.
 Only webpages that allow [iframe embedding](http://go.microsoft.com/fwlink/?LinkId=808035) are supported.